mui/material-ui/docs/src/pages/guides/typescript.md

 );
 ```

 Note that in the class example you didn't need to annotate `<Props>` in the call to `decorate`; type inference took care of everything.
 One caveat is that if your styled component takes _no_ additional props in addition to `classes`.
-The natural thing would be to write
+The natural thing would be to write:

 ```jsx
 const DecoratedNoProps = decorate(